 “Here you go, Frank,” I said.
 “One large, fresh-squeezed orange juice and your check.
 Thanks for coming in.”

-Frank sat alone in his usual booth, the second from the end, looking too much like my grandpa.
+He sat alone in his usual booth, the second from the end, looking too much like my grandpa.
 My memory of Grandpa, at least.
 It wasn’t a good look: wrinkly, saggy, haphazardly shaven, unsmiling, eightyish, with protruding, bloodshot eyes.
-I caught a whiff of old age, maybe urine, amid the breakfast aromas.
+I caught a whiff of old age, maybe stale urine, amid the breakfast aromas.
 His blue-gray-green plaid flannel shirt could have been Grandpa’s, if the cuffs had frayed.
 His limp gray slacks were Grandpa’s.
 So were his lonely strands of silver hair.

 I knew Frank wasn’t Grandpa.
 Grandpa had been dead for years.
 I knew I was projecting my feelings about Grandpa onto Frank, but I did it anyway.
 I automatically braced myself for crankiness and disapproval.

 He’d come well after the late breakfast rush, as usual, so we weren’t slammed.
 I could linger, while he turned the check over and examined it, also as usual.
 We still did checks by hand, but I figured he’d have doubted a computer’s calculations too.

 “Did I get the math right?”
 I always did.
 Even with a headache, there weren’t that many ways to go wrong, adding up $4.85 for the juice and $0.35 for sales tax.

 There was one good thing about seeing Frank almost daily.
 His tip would be two dollars, which was crazy generous, percentage-wise.

 To receive an e-mail every month or so with new writing from Bendable Light, use the sign-up form at the end of this piece or click here.